nareshbhatia/react-testing-techniques/README.md

 yarn install
 ```

-Now execute the following commands to run the app:
+Execute the following commands to run the app:

 ```sh
 yarn start